 Because of their power and influence over the people, religious leaders persuade and move them to accomplish their agenda: “But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy Jesus” (Mat 27:20); “But the chief priests moved the people, that he should rather release Barabbas unto them” (Mar 15:11); “But when the Jews of Thessalonica had knowledge that the word of God was preached of Paul at Berea, they came thither also, and stirred up the people” (Act 17:13).

-The same is happening in churches today—leaders are swaying people to keep them loyal to the system.
+The same is happening in churches today—leaders are swaying people to keep them loyal to their system.
 The name Barabbas means “son of a father” while, of course, Jesus Christ is the Son of the Father.
-People today are being moved and stirred to retain teachers that are called sons of God but reject the sons of God.
-This principle is what the writer of Hebrews was warning his readers about, “they crucify to themselves the Son of God afresh, and put him to an open shame” (Heb 6:6).
+People today are being moved and stirred to “ask Barabbas” but “destroy Jesus.”
+This is what the writer of Hebrews was warning his readers about, “they crucify to themselves the Son of God afresh, and put him to an open shame” (Heb 6:6).
 It’s tantamount to rejecting Christ when rejecting His gifted teachers that are delivering His message.
 But simple and trusting people in churches today are being told a narrative about the true teachers so that they’ll refuse them but keep Barabbas.

 Christian bookstores are full of glossy paged books and commentaries that seem very appealing and helpful but ultimately communicate a different God and different message than the Lord Jesus Christ preached.
-It takes time and effort to find the truth.
-We love having study guides, outlines, modern translations, footnotes, devotionals, reading plans, and 30 days to this or that.
-But this is just another tactic of the devil and his ministers—to make his doctrine as easy, convenient, and appealing as possible.
+It takes much time and effort to find the truth.
+This is why we love shortcuts consisting of study guides, outlines, modern translations, footnotes, devotionals, reading plans, and 30 days to this or that.
+But it’s just another tactic of the devil and his ministers—to make his doctrine as easy, convenient, and appealing as possible.
 When speaking of false teachers Peter said “they allure through the lusts of the flesh” (2Pe 2:18).
 They appeal to our laziness by making things easy and comfortable.
-We work hard at our job to feed our stomachs yet don’t want to exert much effort for our soul.
+We work hard at our jobs to feed our stomachs yet don’t want to exert much effort for our souls.
 Our enemy is all too eager to make everything smooth and effortless so that we’ll stay blinded and belonging to him.
-If we’re not willing to work hard at finding the truth, to study for ourselves, and to ask God to help us, we’ll stay deceived and perish.
+If we’re not willing to work hard at finding the truth by studying for ourselves and asking God to help us, we’ll stay deceived and perish.

 Letters of recommendation